drmowinckels/drmowinckels.github.io/content/blog/2021/12-04-adding-giscus-to-your-blogdown-site/index.md

 slug: "adding-giscus-to-your-blogdown-site"
 aliases:
   - '/blog/2021-12-04-adding-giscus-to-your-blogdown-site'
-summary:  Adding giscus to your blogdown site is an easy way to get your comment section working with blogdown/hugo .
-The following steps are outlined in the guide to getting it working with hugo and blogdown .
-The steps include creating a new layout file and setting up GitHub discissions .
+summary: Switch from Disqus to Giscus for comments on your Hugo site using blogdown.
+This guide shows how to integrate Giscus, a GitHub discussions-based comment section, into your blog seamlessly.
+Learn how to set up Giscus, modify your theme, and customize the comment section for a streamlined experience.
+seo: Switch from Disqus to Giscus on Hugo with blogdown.
+Integrate GitHub discussions for comments and customize your theme.
 ---

 This is going to be a short one.